hannesvdvreken/laravel-oauth/README.md

 );
 ```

-The 'Storage' attribute is optional and defaults to 'Session'.
-Other [options](https://github.com/Lusitanian/PHPoAuthLib/tree/master/src/OAuth/Common/Storage)
+The `Storage` attribute is optional and defaults to `Session`.
+Other [options](https://github.com/Lusitanian/PHPoAuthLib/tree/master/src/OAuth/Common/Storage).